Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Introduction

 \section{Introduction}

-Since its discovery in 1976 Hofstadter butterfly $\cite{Hofs}$ has remained a topic of great interest in condensed matter physics and is still drawing attention for the study of its various aspects.
-Hofstadter studied the property of an electron moving in a two dimensional square lattice in presence of a uniform perpendicular magnetic field.
+Since its discovery in 1976 Hofstadter butterfly $\cite{Hofs}$ has remained a topic of great interest in condensed matter physics and is still drawing attention for studying its various aspects.
+Hofstadter studied the properties of an electron moving in a two dimensional square lattice in the presence of an uniform perpendicular magnetic field.
 The spectrum when plotted as a function of the ratio $\phi/\phi_{0}$ of magnetic flux per plaquette to the flux quantum resembled a butterfly like structure and hence the name.
 The energy spectrum is an intricate function of this ratio $\phi/\phi_{0}$.
-If $\phi/\phi_{0} = p/q$ is a rational number then each energy band is split into $q$ subbands by the magnetic field.
-When the magnetic field is varied, the spectrum shows a recursive structure at rational values of $p/q$, while a Cantor set like structure at irrational values of $p/q$ .
-The gaps appear because of Landau levels and presence of only a single atom along z-direction.
-Later on the Hofstadter butterfly has been studied for different lattice structures like triangular $\cite{Yeong}$, honeycomb $\cite{Gumbs}$ and comparative study of triangular and Kagome lattices $\cite{Juan}$ etc. Experimental realization of Hofstadter butterfly has been achieved in the recent past $\cite{Dean}$.
-The work of Wilkinson $\cite{Wilkinson}$ based on semiclassical approach followed by renormalization group scheme applied to energy spectrum provided theoretical insight into the Hofstadter butterfly.\\
+If $\phi/\phi_{0} = p/q$ is a rational number then each energy band is devided into $q$ sub-bands by the magnetic field.
+When the magnetic field is varied, the spectrum shows a recursive structure at rational values of $p/q$, while a Cantor set like structure appears at irrational values of $p/q$ .
+The gaps appear because of Landau levels and effect of interaction has not been considered.
+Later on, the Hofstadter butterfly has been studied for different lattice structures like triangular $\cite{Yeong}$, honeycomb $\cite{Gumbs}$ and comparative studies of triangular and kagome lattices $\cite{Juan}$ etc. Experimental realization of Hofstadter butterfly has been achieved in recent past $\cite{Dean}$.
+The work of Wilkinson $\cite{Wilkinson}$ based on semi classical approach followed by re-normalization group scheme applied to energy spectrum provided theoretical insight into the Hofstadter butterfly.\\